damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 time, our [static sites have less chance to crash][server-crash] due to server overload [than dynamic ones][site-down].

-**Note:** if you want to know more about it, read the previous article for this series:
+**Note:** if you want to know more about it, read the introductory article for this series:
 "[SSGs Part 1: Static x Dynamic Websites][part-1]".
 {: .note}